Curves in the disc, the type B braid group, and the type B zigzag algebra: Type and Type Zigzag Algebras

-To show the last type $B_n$ relation, we shall introduce a larger family of invertible complexes that will aid us in our calculation.
-The construction mirrors the notion of Dehn Twists in topology and uses the theory on biadjunctions (see \cite{KhoBiadj} for an amazing exposition on biadjunctions in terms of string diagram).
+To show the last type $B_n$ relation (the 4-braiding relation), we shall introduce a larger family of invertible complexes that will aid us in our calculation.
+This construction mirrors the notion of Dehn twists in topology and uses the theory on adjunctions (we highly recommend \cite{KhoBiadj} for an amazing exposition on expressing adjunctions using planar diagrammatics).
 Throughout this section we will denote $\mathbb{K}_1 := \R$ and $\mathbb{K}_j := \C$ for $j \geq 2$.